" Mango Worms in Dogs: Symptoms, Causes, and Treatments – Wild Earth

 Mango worms are much rarer in the United States than they are on the continent of Africa.
 If you live on the continent of Africa, your dog is much more likely to end up with mango worms than if you live elsewhere.

-Some places where mango worms are common are Uganda and South Africa.
+The mango fly is common in the tropical regions of Africa.
 If you live somewhere where mango worms are common, your dog is at high risk of ending up with this kind of infestation.
+You should also consider the risk if you’re traveling with your dog to an area with mango flies.

 How Do Mango Worms Infect Dogs?

-Mango worms often hide in the soil, especially when it contains feces or urine.
-The soil is where mango worms deposit their eggs, and these eggs look for a host.
-Why?
-Well, they want to live in your dog’s skin.
+Mango worms often hide in the soil, especially when it contains feces.
+The soil is where mango worms deposit their eggs, and these eggs develop into larvae.
+These larvae need to find a host to continue developing.

 If you’re a dog owner, you know how much dogs adore playing in the dirt.
 And it’s through doing this that they often end up with mango worms on their skin.
-After the eggs hatch, the larvae make their way into the skin.
+The larvae in the dirt make their way into the dog’s skin.
 They do this by burrowing, causing irritation and distress for your dog.

 The larvae eat your dog’s tissue to fuel their growth.
-Each larvae doing this causes a red boil.
+A red boil forms at the site where a mango fly larva burrows into the skin.
 Inside this boil is a maggot worm.
 Once the maggots are full-grown, they burst out of the skin.

 Mango Worm Symptoms

-Recognizing your dog has mango worms can be tricky, as there are often not any symptoms at first.
-Your dog may not feel anything after the larvae get onto and in their skin.
+Recognizing your dog has mango worms can be tricky, as there are often no symptoms at first.
+Your dog may not feel anything after the larvae get onto and into their skin.

 Let’s take a look at some symptoms of a mango worm infestation in your dog: